fzEro555/Spike/README.md

 Use mysql as a database management system.

+Use md5 to encrypt the spike url.

-Front-end use jquery and simple jsp
+Front-end use jquery and simple jsp.

 ![Image text](images/list.jpg)